My professional placements have provided me with an excellent opportunity to apply everything I’ve learned on my course.Rohit

 You will be assessed through assignments and your teaching in school.
 The assessments for taught modules will include a wide range of tasks including written essays and assignments, oral presentations, action research tasks and portfolios of evidence of your learning.

-Your professional learning in school or other education settings will be underpinned and informed by an assessed professional portfolio which will demonstrate your ability to evaluate and analyse your own practice in the contexts of both the schools and other settings in which you are working, and of national policies and curricular requirements.
+Your professional learning in school or other education settings will be underpinned and informed by an assessed professional progress portfolio which will demonstrate your ability to evaluate and analyse your own practice in the contexts of both the schools and other settings in which you are working, and of national policies and curricular requirements.

 Recent graduates have gone on to work in schools in the UK and abroad.
 A mathematics specialism will enhance your prospects of securing a mathematics subject lead role.